rbpartC/stackai-challenge/README.md

 ### 2. Setup

+First start your local cluster

+minikube start

 You **must** build at least once the docker image with the python workflows **inside the docker env of k8s** for local development.
 Running from the root of this repo :

 `
-eval $(minikube -p minikube docker-env) docker build -t python-worker:latest ./temporal-workflows `
+eval $(minikube -p minikube docker-env) docker build -t python-worker:latest -f ./temporal-workflows/Dockerfile .
+`

 Then deploy the helm chart by running :